Critical Relaxed-Stable Matchings with Ties in the Many-to-Many Setting: Introduction

-For strict preferences and lower-quotas / critical vertices, various notions like envyfreeness~\cite{Yokoi20,krishnaa2023envy}, popularity~\cite{NN17,Kavitha2021,NNRS21,nasre2022popular}, and relaxed stability~\cite{krishnaa2020envy,krishnaa2023envy} have been studied.
-Relaxed stability and popularity do not define the set of matchings even in the one-to-one strict-list setting and critical vertices restricted to one side only (see Appendix~\ref{append:RSvsPop}).
-Hamada \etal~\cite{HIM16} consider the problem of computing a matching with minimum number of blocking pairs or blocking residents.
+{\bf Related work:} For strict preferences and lower-quotas, various optimality notions, that are relaxations of stability like envy-freeness~\cite{Yokoi20,krishnaa2023envy}, popularity~\cite{NN17,Kavitha2021,NNRS21,NNRS2024popular}, and relaxed stability~\cite{krishnaa2023envy} have been studied.
+Envy-freeness is a relaxation of stability and is defined by the absence of envy-pairs.
+However, critical envy-free matching is not guaranteed to exist~\cite{krishnaa2023envy}.
+Relaxed stability and popularity do not define the same set of matchings, even in the one-to-one strict-list setting where \emph{lq}-vertices are restricted to only one side of the bipartition.
+That is, neither one implies the other.
+This fact has already been pointed out by Krishnaa \etal~\cite{krishnaa2023envy}.
+Hamada~\etal~\cite{HIM16} consider the problem of computing a matching with the minimum number of blocking pairs or blocking residents among all \textit{feasible} matchings for the \HRLQ\ problem.

-For the stable marriage problem with ties (without critical vertices) there is a long line of investigation \cite{kiraly2011better,mcdermid20093,Kiraly13,paluch2014faster,iwama201425,dean2015factor,huang2015improved} in order to improve the approximation ratio under various restricted settings.
-The best known approximation algorithm for the case of one-sided ties is by Lam and Plaxton~\cite{lam20191} whereas the best known for the case of two-sided ties is by ~\cite{Kiraly13,mcdermid20093,paluch2014faster}.
-We use Kir{\'a}ly's algorithm~\cite{Kiraly13} in our work.
+For the stable marriage problem with ties (without \emph{lq}-vertices), there is a long line of investigation \cite{kiraly2011better,mcdermid20093,Kiraly13,paluch2014faster,iwama201425,huang2015improved} in order to improve the approximation ratio under various restricted settings.
+The best-known approximation algorithm for the case of one-sided ties is by Lam and Plaxton~\cite{lam20191}, whereas the best-known algorithm for the case of two-sided ties ($\frac{2}{3}$-approximation) is by ~\cite{Kiraly13,mcdermid20093,paluch2014faster}.
+Dudycz~\etal~\cite{dudycz2022tight} showed that the existence of a $(\frac{2}{3}+\epsilon)$-approximation algorithm for the maximum-size stable matching problem in the presence of ties would refute the Small Set Expansion Hypothesis~\citep{RaghavendraSmallSet}.